Image ALT {ALT}

 There's also emerging evidence that semaglutide (sold under names like Ozempic) may cause bad breath in some people, especially those taking it for weight loss or type 2 diabetes.
 This side effect doesn't affect everyone, but it's been reported.

-If your breath changed noticeably after starting a new medication, bring it up with your healthcare provider.
-A small dose adjustment or switching to a different option — or even just using a moisturizing mouth rinse — could make a big difference.
+If you notice a clear change in your breath after starting a new medication, discuss it with your healthcare provider.
+In some cases, adjusting the dosage, switching to an alternative treatment, or using a moisturizing mouth rinse may help reduce the problem.

 Dehydration and Dry Mouth: A Common Cause of Bad Breath